 On 18 December 2014, the IASB published the document "Investment Entities: Applying the Consolidation Exception", which follows the publication of the Exposure Draft 2014/2 published on 11 June 2014, with the amendments concerning the exemption from consolidation requirements granted to investment entities.
 The document specifies that a holding company, in its turn subsidiary of an investment entity, is not required to prepare consolidated financial statements even if the investment entity measures the subsidiaries at fair value, pursuant to IFRS 10 and with a disclosure pursuant to IFRS 12.
-Before the amendment, according to paragraph 4(c) iv) of IFRS 10, a holding company was not required to prepare consolidated financial statements on condition that its parent, or an intermediate holding company, prepared consolidated financial statements is extended to intermediate holding companies, in their turn subsidiaries of an investment entity, even if the latter measures its subsidiaries at fair value instead of consolidating them.
+Before the amendment, according to paragraph 4(c) iv) of IFRS 10, a holding company was not required to prepare consolidated financial statements on condition that its parent, or an intermediate holding company, prepared consolidated financial statements pursuant to IFRS.
+After the amendment, the exemption from the preparation of consolidated financial statements is extended to intermediate holding companies, in their turn subsidiaries of an investment entity, even if the latter measures its subsidiaries at fair value instead of consolidating them